 The earth has a quantifiable electrical charge, as do our bodies.
-Generally, in our society, we tend to live most of our lives outdoors in shoes with thick rubber soles, in an environment full of items with electrical currents, like cars, computers, smartphones, and electronics, losing us the opportunity for spiritual enlightenment when getting grounded.
+Generally, in our society, we tend to live most of our lives outdoors in shoes with thick rubber soles.
+Our environment is full of items with electrical currents, like cars, computers, smartphones, and electronics.
+In this, we lose the opportunity for spiritual enlightenment when getting grounded.

 Because the magnetic fields of these different items connect with your own natural field, they interact, resulting in tiny imbalances of electrical charge which will accumulate over time.
 These imbalances measure a well-known explanation for inflammation in your body tissues.

 All of the important nerves and blood vessels travel through the back of the neck inside the spinal cord.
-When you stand up straight and tall, it is easier for you to take deep breaths of fresh air and easier for your oxygenated-blood to travel everywhere in your body.
+When you stand up straight and tall, it is easier for you to take deep breaths of fresh air.
+It’s also easier for your oxygenated blood to travel everywhere in your body.
 In return, this makes you feel more positive and alert with a level of spiritual enlightenment.

 Doing this straightforward and simple practice for only a couple of minutes a day, you are guaranteed to feel more ready and balanced throughout your day.
 You may even experience spiritual enlightenment.

-By continually practicing grounding, there are numerous health benefits you can achieve, such as: Improved immune function, improved digestion, improved sleep, rapid healing of injuries, improved blood circulation, harmonization and stabilization of the body’s basic biological rhythms, accelerated recovery from intense athletic activity, reduction of inflammation, reduced stress / anxiety / irritability, and reduced electro-sensitivity.
+Continually practicing grounding, there are numerous health benefits you can achieve.
+Some benefits include improved immune function, improved digestion, improved sleep, rapid healing of injuries, improved blood circulation, harmonization and stabilization of the body’s basic biological rhythms, accelerated recovery from intense athletic activity, reduction of inflammation, reduced stress, anxiety, irritability, and reduced electro-sensitivity.

 Start today and get grounded to help promote health and healing in your body!
 Here is a great book you might like to read if you want to learn more about grounding.
 Click Here!